 The Service Culture Campaign (SCC) is a sustained readiness plan launched by the U.S. Army Installation Management Command (IMCOM) in 2017 to develop a highly effective IMCOM Team capable of supporting installation senior commanders and Army readiness requirements.

 The SCC is built upon the premise that excellence in customer service is a byproduct of how employees are treated.
-Therefore, the SCC aims to establish an environment where employees have engaged leaders, feel valued, are loyal to the organization, and treat each other respectfully.
+Therefore, the SCC aims to establish an environment where employees have engaged leaders, feel valued, are loyal to the organization, and treat each other with dignity and respect.

 IMCOM is ensuring that the foundations of service excellence are understood and applied at all echelons of the organization emphasizing junior leaders, first-line supervisors, and front-door service providers.